Justin Frye

-Justin Michael Frye (born September 19, 1983) is an American professional football coach and former offensive lineman who is the offensive line coach for the Arizona Cardinals of the National Football League (NFL).
+Justin Michael Frye (born September 19, 1983) is an American professional football coach and former offensive tackle who is the offensive line coach for the Arizona Cardinals of the National Football League (NFL).

 Playing career

 Frye attended Elwood High School in his hometown of Elwood, Indiana, where he played on the offensive line.
 He went on to play college football for Indiana for five seasons, from 2002 to 2006.
 At Indiana, Frye set the school record for most consecutive starts by an offensive lineman, with 45 consecutive starts.